jabrena/livingrobots/README.md

     Example: A mini example about a DOS Attack to the service httpd included Busybox
     Example: Shell scripts to remove some no necessary processes
     Example: Scheduling a task with Cron4J
+    Example: NTP Client (Using classes from project EV3Menu)

 ### Exercises